Substance Abuse Treatment Process

 During rehabilitation, you can expect to participate in a variety of individual therapy and group therapy sessions.
 These sessions will help you identify the underlying causes of your addiction and develop the skills needed to maintain sobriety.
 You will also have the opportunity to participate in recreational activities and experiential therapies.

 The power of support groups cannot be understated.
-At Zinnia Healing, we offer various group therapy options to help you heal.
+At Zinnia Health, we offer various group therapy options to help you heal.
 Hearing the journey of people who have gone through substance abuse programs and faced similar challenges can help provide hope and courage.
 Family therapy is also a rehabilitation strategy that has proven successful for many patients.

 Experiential therapy is a type of therapy that uses experiential methods to help with the healing process.
 This therapy often includes yoga, art, and equine-assisted psychotherapy.
 These activities help promote self-awareness and healing in a fun and drug-free way.